State-of-the-art facilities, an award-winning

 Patients suffering from back pain

-find a comprehensive approach to treatment at the UCH Spine Program,
+find a comprehensive approach to treatment at the UM UCH Spine Program,

 beginning with non-surgical interventions that include physical therapy